Legal-DAO/Consensus-Referendum-on-Crypto-Privacy/Draft of Voting Questions.md

 > - the  regulatory status quo of the information of financial institutions' accounts/addresses (e.g. some data obtained from relevant research)
 > - Current protection of the information of individual user accounts/addresses

-From the collapse of FTX, we realize that centralized crypto exchanges are in black box, being more opaque than tradition finance .
+From the collapse of FTX, we realize that centralized crypto exchanges are in black box, being more opaque than traditional finance.
 In the crypto world, which takes transparency, fairness, and decentralization as the highest priority, the existence of such an uncontrolled leviathan is a per se risk.
 Although exchanges subsequently launched the Merkle Tree proof to prove that they haven't  misappropriated user deposits and reserves, it cannot prove that they have no threat to the transparency, fairness, and safety of the crypto world(it's still insufficient for this purpose).
 But this move does have positive implications.
 It indicates a trend toward transparency.

-### 1.9 Do you think  on-chain analysis tools should be restricted from analyzing individual users' accounts/addresses, such as generating user profiles according to their on-chain activities , or  they should at least be restricted from publishing them ?
+### 1.9 Do you think  on-chain analysis tools should be restricted from analyzing individual users' accounts/addresses, such as generating user profiles according to their on-chain activities, or they should at least be restricted from publishing them?

 A. Yes